 SWCHS is not associated with any church or denomination.
-SWCHS is a member of the Association of Christian Schools International.
+SWCHS is a member of the Association of Christian Schools International (ACSI).
 SWCHS is governed by a Board of Education which is comprised of SWCHS parents and leaders in the community.
 Learn more about what we believe.

 Academics at SWCHS are college-preparatory, emphasizing six core areas: English, history and social students, Bible, math, science and foreign languages.
 A wide variety of electives are available in fine arts, music, physical education, health, technology, pre-engineering, business/finance and more.
 SWCHS places an emphasis on writing skills, believing that students who write well have also gained skills in analytical thinking and clear communication.
 A combination of several curriculum sources are used, including original source documents, classical literature and both Christian and secular publishers.
 On the ACT, Southwest students have consistently scored above the Minnesota state average and well above the national average.

 SWCHS offers a number of opportunities for students to earn college credit while in high school, including Advanced Placement (AP) classes and a College-in-the-School (CIS) program.
-These options have the potential for students to enter college with Sophomore standing.
+These options have the potential for students to enter college with a sophomore standing.
 Learn more about opportunities for earning college credit.

-Southwest Christian believes that our responsibility as a school is to provide an opportunity for as many students as we are able to adequately serve to be educated in a Christian environment.
+Southwest Christian High School believes that our responsibility as a school is to provide an opportunity for as many students as we are able to adequately serve to be educated in a Christian environment.
 The school strives to meet the educational needs of students ranging from average to well above average.
-Yet we also recognize that some students may need some extra support to be successful at Southwest.
+Yet we also recognize that some students may need some extra support to be successful at Southwest Christian.
 To meet those needs, the school has developed several programs to support various levels of learning needs.
-The following programs exist at Southwest to help identified students with their learning:
+The following programs exist at SWCHS to help identified students with their learning: